PoCI – Proof of Correct Inference Standard

 Verifiability

-Anyone can verify the integrity of a PoCI inference commit, using only the specification and the cryptographic data.
+Anyone can verify the integrity of a PoCI inference commit using only the specification and cryptographic data, without requiring trust in the provider.

 Immutability